Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 \subsection{Representation Filters}

-Understanding the internal workings of the sparse filtering algorithm in terms of orthonormal bases and pursuit of these bases allows us to introduce a last conceptual tool that gives us a better insight into the properties and the dynamics of sparse filtering.
+\revvv{This section has been significantly reduced removing the discussion about the properties of representation filters} The idea of orthonormal bases and pursuit of these bases allows us to introduce a last conceptual tool that gives us a better insight into the dynamics of sparse filtering.

 From Theorem \ref{thm-homo-representation-collinear-point} we learned that sparse filtering identifies sets of collinear points in the original space to be mapped onto bases; from Theorem \ref{thm-homo-representation-same-moduli} we can deduce that there must a symmetric structure around lines of collinear points; from Theorem \ref{preservation-cosine-neigh} we learned that cosine neighborhoodness is translated into Euclidean neighborhoodness.
-Putting together these results, we can infer that sparse filtering defines precise maps in the original representation space $\mathbb{R}^{O}$.
-More precisely, we state that sparse filtering defines \emph{representation filters} in the form of \emph{hyper-conical filters} in the original representation space $\mathbb{R}^{O}$.
+Putting together these results, we can infer that sparse filtering defines precise maps in the original representation space $\mathbb{R}^{O}$ in the form of \emph{representation filters}:

 \textbf{Definition (Representation Filter).} A \emph{representation filter} $R^{\mathbf{e}_j}$ is a function $R^{\mathbf{e}_j}:\,\mathbb{R}^{O}\rightarrow\mathbb{R}_{\geq0}$ mapping points in the original representation space $\mathbb{R}^{O}$ to their Euclidean distance from the basis $\mathbf{e}_j$.